josepablocam/josepablocam.github.io/src/content/authors/admin/_index.md

 ---

 I'm a fifth year Computer Science Ph.D. student at MIT, advised by Martin Rinard.
-I am actively looking for full-time research positions in industry with a start date some time in summer 2021.
-I'm particularly interested in (full or partial) remote work possibilities.
-If you think I may be a good fit for a position, please reach out.
+After I wrap up my dissertation,
+I will be joining a mixed engineering/research team focused on program synthesis as a full-time researcher in summer 2021.

 My research interests are focused on the intersection of software engineering and machine learning.
 I'm particularly